hassaniqra/netflix_web_app/README.md

-#Netflix Clone Web App (MERN Stack)
+#Netflix-Clone-Web-App-(MERN Stack)

-This is a Netflix clone web application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+- This is a Netflix clone web application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 It aims to replicate the basic functionalities and design of the popular streaming platform, Netflix.

 Features
 - User authentication: Sign up, login, and logout functionality.